emsesp/EMS-ESP32/README.md

 #define MQTT_PASS "<broker_password>"
 ```
 * Put all the files in a single sketch folder (`ESPHelper.*, boiler.ino, ems.*, emsuart.*`)
-* Download the new and improved Ticker library from https://github.com/sstaub/Ticker copying the .cpp and .h files to the same folder you just created
 * Possibly change some the #includes to use the local files, replacing `<lib>` with `"lib"`
 * cross your fingers and CTRL-R to compile...